HannahIsabel89/coffee_break/README.md

 # CoffeeBreak

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/coffee_break`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to the CoffeeBreak gem!
+This gem allows the user to look through the selections of available coffee at Playeronecoffee's website.

 TODO: Delete this and the text above, and describe your gem